 Since runs of markers tell us more about your ancestry than individual markers do, we first need to determine which alleles are on the same chromosome together, through a process called "phasing."

 Using our example above, here are two possibilities that are consistent with the data.
 It could be:

 Or it could be:

-To determine which alleles are on the same chromosome together, we phase your chromosomes using an in-house adaptation of the well-known program BEAGLE.
+To determine which alleles are on the same chromosome together, we phase your chromosomes using an in-house adaptation of the well-known program EAGLE.
 When you have a parent in the system, you'll get a very high-quality phasing, since we will be able to compare your genetic information with your parent's to determine the correct arrangement.